Updated: Oct 15

 5. The serene picturesque beach

-The breath-taking picturesque sunsets and sunrises, crystal clear sea bed merging back and forth into sea, the beautiful sun-kissed palm trees that stand so sassy, the artsy tree trunks buried under the sand, the sweet sea breeze that bounces back on your skin...there is nothing more to say.
+The breath-taking picturesque sunsets and sunrises, crystal clear sea bed merging back and forth into sea, the beautiful sun-kissed palm trees that stand so sassy, the artsy tree trunks buried under the sand, the sweet sea breeze that bounces back on your skin, what is there not to like about Diani Beach?

-....the mysterious vibrant and colourful aquamarine that never ceases to amaze my visuals because every time something pops up as we snorkel, it’s a creature I have never seen or heard of all my life and so much more are just some of the elements that make my Diani experiences by the beach a spectacle.
+Along with the mysterious vibrant and colourful aquamarine that never ceases to amaze my visuals, I have learnt so much about exotic marine in this sea.
+These are just some of the elements that make my Diani experiences by the beach a spectacle.

-If you have not made it to Diani yet, here is a great opportunity to look it up and take time to make it out there.
+If you have not made it to Diani yet, here is a great opportunity to look it up and take time to make it out there post Covid-19.

 If you are looking for a small intimate-yet-affordable boutique experience try Pinewood Resort & Spa on the south Coast of Mombasa, for 7-star luxury without compromising your African cultural experience try Almanara Luxury Resort and for a boutique home away from home experience, try Kinondo Kwetu situated far end of the remote Galu Beach, south of Diani beach.